moazahmed22/weather-app/README.md

-# Project Title
+# Weather Forecast

-A brief description of what this project does and who it's for.
+A weather forecast is a small project created using **weatherapi**

 ## 🚀 Getting Started